Neuro-Spectral Architectures for Causal Physics-Informed Networks: Experimental details

 NeuSA inherently satisfies the initial conditions by construction (Theorem 1), and the use of a Fourier basis for the Burgers' equation ensures that periodic boundary conditions are also met automatically.
 For the baseline models, we set the initial and boundary conditions weights to $\lambda_{IC} = 10^{2}$ and $\lambda_{BC}=1$, as these values produce the best performance in preliminary experiments.

 The results presented in Table 1 for the Burgers' equation correspond to model training and evaluation over the time interval $[0,1]$.
 We compare them and the extrapolation experiment with a ground-truth obtained through a pseudo-spectral method integrated with a 4th-order Runge-Kutta for the time interval $[0, 2]$.
 The temporal and spatial discretizations are set to $\Delta t = 0.001$ and $\Delta x = \Delta y = 0.02$, respectively.
-Figure \ref{fig:burgers2d} provides a visual comparison of the predicted solutions and their corresponding $L_2$ errors.
-Notably, NeuSA, FLS, and QRes closely replicate the qualitative behavior of the ground-truth solution, while vanilla PINNs only approximate the solution, and PINNsFormer fails to converge.